FR4NT0/BLEKE/README.md

 "-l", "--log": Write extracting activity logs into a file instead of screen.

 "-f", "--BLEfiles": Creates configuration file system (controller folder, device folder and "info" file) for BLE devices in Linux format and BLE devices log.
-Note Windows folder and files can´t contain ":" son it must be added when placed in var/lib/bluetooth.
+Note Windows folders and files can´t contain character ":" so it must be added when placed in Linux path: var/lib/bluetooth.

 "-c", "--classicdeviceslog": Write extracted classic devices info and keys into a file.